anniezhe/anniezhe.github.io/README.md

-# Next.js & NextUI Template
+# Annie He's Portfolio Website

-This is a template for creating applications using Next.js 14 (pages directory) and NextUI (v2).
+My website is built using a provided template from Next.js 14 (pages directory) and NextUI (v2).

 [Try it on CodeSandbox](https://githubbox.com/nextui-org/next-pages-template)